jcruzmartini/elevator/README.md

 ## Main Components

 - *Managers*: Thread for handling new requests.
-We can implement different managers, so we use different strategies for attending new requests.
-Current implementation is using direction based strategy, but a based time strategy can be implemented later
+Having this components will allow us to use different managers, thus we can use different strategies for attending new incoming requests.
+Currentyly we have an implementation that is using a direction based strategy.
+But a based time strategy can be implemented later using same base components

-- *Handlers*: Component for processing requests.
-We can implement different handlers.
-In this version we have 2 implementation, 1 implementation for elevator without floors access restrictions and other one for interacting with keycard access system and request for key to end users
+- *Handlers*: Component for processing elevator requests.
+Having this components will allow us to implement different handlers.
+In this version we have 2 different implementation for handlers:
+   * ElevatorSimpleRequestHandler: Handler without floors access restrictions
+   * ElevatorKeyCardRequestHandler: Hanlder for interacting with keycard access system for floors with access restriction

 ## Scope